 Site: Towra Point Nature Reserve, Sydney

-Research: Effects of Nutrient run-off on Blue Carbon stocks & fluxes
+Research: Effects of Nutrient run-off on Blue Carbon stocks and fluxes

-The experiment, which looked at the effects of nutrient run-off on Blue Carbon stocks and fluxes, was set by citizen scientists in June, and had been monitored by subsequent teams in August, September, November.
-This March field trip would be final one, with the 30 experimental plots to be sampled one last time (ie. to capture the effects of the warm summer temperatures on the plots).
+The experiment, which looked at the effects of nutrient run-off on Blue Carbon stocks and fluxes, was set by citizen scientists in June 2018, and had been monitored by subsequent teams in August, September, November 2018.
+This March field trip was the final one, with the 30 experimental plots sampled one last time (ie. to capture the effects of the warm summer temperatures on the plots).

 Despite the many issues, the search was quite successful!
-From the 240 tea bags deployed 9 months ago, we managed to recover 219.
+From the 240 tea bags deployed 9 months ago, we successfully recovered 219.
 This team alone was in charge of recovering 58 tea bags.

 Many thanks to all the participants that joined the #BlueCarbonArmy and participated in the nutrient research!
 All the samples are now being processed and we will soon be able to share all the results and findings form this project.